davidepalladino/DNS-UpdaterA/README.md

    ```
 #### `docker-compose.yml`
 Into `docker-compose.yml` you can bind the `logs` folder to a specific host folder.
 The default is `./logs`.
+Also, you can set the environment variables in the `environment` section.
+These variables take precedence over the `.env` file.

 ## Configuration
 The configuration process depends on the chosen DNS provider.
 The script uses environment variables (under `.env` file) for authentication and other provider-specific settings.